NotJeven/eris/readme.md

 	Special Thanks:

--Vanman; for hosting and supporting my endevours -Anster, Buikes, Colin, Dekameter, and friends; for countless late night beta tests and inspiration -Moesh; for inspiring Eris, and his technical and gameplay assistance
+- Vanman; for hosting and supporting my endevours
+- Anster, Buikes, Colin, Dekameter, and friends; for countless late night beta tests and inspiration
+- Moesh; for inspiring Eris, and his technical and gameplay assistance

 =================================================================================